-- (a) Where an employee is pregnant, and has a medical certificate advising that it would be preferable for the employee to reduce their working hours, the employee may enter into an agreement in writing, to work reduced hours at any time up to the commencement of the parental leave. - (b) An employee who enters into an agreement to reduce their hours will be entitled to paid parental leave, calculated on the basis of the hours worked immediately prior to entering into the reduced hours agreement. - (c) The work to be performed part time need not be the work performed by the employee in her former position.
+- (a) Where an employee is pregnant, and has a medical certificate advising that it would be preferable for the employee to reduce their working hours, the employee may enter into an agreement in writing, to work reduced hours at any time up to the commencement of the Parental Leave. - (b) An employee who enters into an agreement to reduce their hours will be entitled to paid Parental Leave, calculated on the basis of the hours worked immediately prior to entering into the reduced hours agreement. - (c) The work to be performed part time need not be the work performed by the employee in her former position.

-41.11 Communication during Parental Leave
+42.13 Communication during Parental Leave

-- (a) Where an employee is on parental leave and a definite decision has been made to introduce significant change at the workplace, the employer will take reasonable steps to: - (i) make information available in relation to any significant effect the change will have on the location, status or responsibility level of the position the employee held before commencing parental leave; and - (ii) provide an opportunity for the employee to discuss any significant effect the change will have on the location, status or responsibility level of the position the employee held before commencing parental leave. - (b) The employee will take reasonable steps to inform the employer about any significant matter that will affect the employee's decision regarding the duration of parental leave to be taken, whether the employee intends to return to work and whether the employee intends to return to work on a part time basis. - (c) The employee will also notify the employer of changes of address or other contact details which might affect the employer's capacity to comply with subclause 41.11(a).
+- (a) Where an employee is on Parental Leave and a definite decision has been made to introduce significant change at the workplace, the Employer will take reasonable steps to: - (i) make information available in relation to any significant effect the change will have on the location, status or responsibility level of the position the employee held before commencing Parental Leave; and - (ii) provide an opportunity for the employee to discuss any significant effect the change will have on the location, status or responsibility level of the position the employee held before commencing Parental Leave. - (b) The employee will take reasonable steps to inform the Employer about any significant matter that will affect the employee's decision regarding the duration of Parental Leave to be taken, whether the employee intends to return to work and whether the employee intends to return to work on a part time basis. - (c) The employee will also notify the Employer of changes of address or other contact details which might affect the Employer's capacity to comply with subclause 42.13(a).

-41.12 Returning to work after a period of parental leave
+42.14 Returning to work after a period of Parental Leave

-- (a) An employee will confirm the intention to return to work by notice in writing to the employer not less than 4 weeks prior to the expiration of parental leave. - (b) An employee on return to work from parental leave will be entitled to the same position or a position equivalent in pay, conditions and status and commensurate with the employee's skill and abilities as the substantive position held immediately prior to proceeding on parental leave.

-- (c) Where the employee was transferred to a safe job or proceeded on leave as provided for in subclause 41.9(b), the employee is entitled to return to the position occupied immediately prior to the commencement of leave.

-- (d) An employee may return on a part time or job-sharing basis to the substantive position occupied prior to the commencement of leave or to a different position at the same classification level.

-- (e) An employee may return to work on a modified basis, which may involve the employee working:

-- (i) on different days;

-- (ii) at different times

-- (iii) on fewer days;

-- (iv) for fewer hours;
+- (a) An employee will confirm the intention to return to work by notice in writing to the Employer not less than four weeks prior to the expiration of Parental Leave. - (b) An employee on return to work from Parental Leave will be entitled to the same position or a position equivalent in pay, conditions and status and commensurate with the employee's skill and abilities as the substantive position held immediately prior to proceeding on Parental Leave. - (c) Where the employee was transferred to a safe job or proceeded on leave as provided in subclause 42.11(b), the employee is entitled to return to the position occupied immediately prior to the commencement of leave. - (d) An employee may return on a part time or job-sharing basis to the substantive position occupied prior to the commencement of leave or to a different position at the same classification level. - (e) An employee may return to work on a modified basis, which may involve the employee working: - (i) on different days; - (ii) at different times: - (iii) on fewer days; - (iv) for fewer hours;

-or any combination thereof, than the employee worked immediately before starting parental leave.
+or any combination of the above, than the employee worked immediately before starting Parental Leave.